djseth-81/Maritime-Dashboard/README.md

 - http://127.0.0.1:8000/docs is the local server interactive API documentation source
 - http://127.0.0.1:8000/redoc is an alternative of the above
 - http://127.0.0.1:8000/ is the listening server

+# PyGreSQL
+DBOperator.py is a basic Object meant to strictly operate on PostGIS tables.
+It only performs very basic SQL queries right now.